 To learn more visit the Partners in Progress website.

 Living Cities harnesses the collective power of philanthropy and financial institutions to improve the lives of low-income people and the cities where they live.
 The Citi Foundation has been investing in the work of Living Cities since 2008.
 Together, we have worked with cross-sector leaders in cities to develop and scale new approaches that promote economic progress.
-In March 2014, the Citi Foundation and Living Cities launched the City Accelerator, an initiative to help nine select cities in the U.S. foster innovation and promote collaboration between urban leaders to tackle some of their cities' most pressing challenges.
+In March 2014, the Citi Foundation and Living Cities launched the City Accelerator, an initiative to help twelve select cities in the U.S. foster innovation and promote collaboration between urban leaders to tackle some of their cities' most pressing challenges.

 To learn more visit the Living Cities website.